Summer Institute Faculty

 Please click here to view Professor Flaherty's full profile.

 Sean J. Griffith

 Professor Griffith is the T.J.
 Maloney Chair in Business Law and Director of the Corporate Law Center at Fordham Law School.
 He has taught at the University of Connecticut School of Law, the University of Pennsylvania Law School, and the University of Aix-Marseilles.
-Professor Griffith worked as an associate in the corporate department of Wachtell, Lipton, Rosen & Katz in New York, focusing on public company mergers and acquisitions.
+He worked as an associate in the corporate department of Wachtell, Lipton, Rosen & Katz in New York, focusing on public company mergers and acquisitions.
 Professor Griffith has written widely on issues related to corporate and securities law.
 He is a graduate of Sarah Lawrence College and Harvard Law School, where he was the John M. Olin Fellow in Law and Economics and Editor of the Harvard Law Review.
 Professor Griffith was named Teacher of the year in 2009.
-Professor Griffith recently co-authored a book, Ensuring Corporate Misconduct (The University of Chicago Press).
+He recently co-authored a book, Ensuring Corporate Misconduct (The University of Chicago Press).

 Please click here to view Professor Griffith's full profile.

 Jose Luis Guerra